maxschulmeister/zerox/README.md

   maxImageSize: 15, // Maximum size of images to compress, defaults to 15MB
   maxRetries: 1, // Number of retries to attempt on a failed page, defaults to 1
   maxTesseractWorkers: -1, // Maximum number of Tesseract workers.
 Zerox will start with a lower number and only reach maxTesseractWorkers if needed
-  model: ModelOptions.OPENAI_GPT_4O, // Model to use (supports various models from different providers)
+  model: "gpt-4o", // Model to use
-  modelProvider: ModelProvider.OPENAI, // Choose from OPENAI, BEDROCK, GOOGLE, or AZURE
+  modelProvider: ModelProvider.OPENAI, // Built-in provider or custom AI SDK provider
   outputDir: undefined, // Save combined result.md to a file
   pagesToConvertAsImages: -1, // Page numbers to convert to image as array (e.g. `[1, 2, 3]`) or a number (e.g. `1`).
 Set to -1 to convert all pages
   prompt: "", // LLM instructions for processing the document